At least 6 hospitalized in extra-alarm South Chicago fire

-CHICAGO (WLS) --At least six people, including children, have been transported to hospitals after an extra-alarm fire in the South Chicago neighborhood Friday morning, the Chicago Fire Department said.
+CHICAGO (WLS) --At least six people, two children and a firefighter, have been transported to hospitals after an extra-alarm fire in the South Chicago neighborhood Friday morning, the Chicago Fire Department said.

 The fire broke out at around 6:30 a.m. in a three-story building in the 7900-block of South Phillips Avenue.
 Fire officials said the fire was in the upper floors of the courtyard building.